-The student/parent may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.
+The student may pick up the confiscated telecommunications device from the principal's office for a fee of \$15 or waiting the allotted time for non-payment.

-Confiscated telecommunications devices that are not retrieved by the student or the student's parent will be disposed of after the notice required by law.
+Confiscated telecommunications devices that are not retrieved by the student or the student's parents will be disposed of after the notice required by law.
 [See policy FNCE.]

 In limited circumstances and in accordance with law, a student's personal telecommunications device may be searched by authorized personnel.
-[See Searches on page 104 and policy FNF.]
+[See Searches on page 78 and policy FNF.]